 The overall character has a good balance, giving things an even response.
 The lows have punch and depth.
 No boom and no flab.
 The midrange vacillates between a snarl and a growl, allowing for excellent solo work across the board.
 And the highs are polite, with a bit of sweetness and a smidge of bite.
 Never shrill and never soft.
 As such, The Mule is nicely touch sensitive and very responsive to picking styles.

-In addition, you guys should know that I’m a cranky bastard when it comes to neck position humbuckers.
+In addition, you guys should know that I’m a cranky bastard (shocker, I know!
+LOL!) when it comes to neck position humbuckers.
 A woofy fat farty neck tone is what got me to start looking at other pickup companies after decades of using the same brand.
 In all fairness, there have been a few BKP neck pickups that did not do it for me.
 Yet, the Nailbomb and VHII neck humbuckers do deliver.
 Hence, it says a lot that I can give The Mule neck a sweet high five.

 Listening to dirty amp setting, The Mule set’s range runs from rude blues to biting aggressive hard rock.
 The middle switch position has some really groovy blues rock lead work territory.
 Conversely, while considering clean amp tones, things are just as versatile.
 Full chords that reveals each note and presents a nice bloom.
 Funky jazz comps.
 Pristine and chirpy single notes.
-I did find nicer clean option in the middle and neck positions, or by rolling back the volume a bit in the bridge.
+I did find nicer clean option in the middle and neck positions, or by rolling back the volume a bit in the bridge, for example.

 Series – 8.515 K